 Adoption Assistance Program

-The University will reimburse up to $13,160 for any services connected with the adoption of a child (e.g., legal fees, medical fees, newspaper advertisements).
+The University will reimburse up to the IRS allowable amount for any services connected with the adoption of a child (e.g., legal fees, medical fees, newspaper advertisements).

 Employee Assistance Program (EAP)